ibericode/mailchimp-for-wordpress/readme.txt

 - Improved handling of large debug logs.
 - Improved error messages when writing exceptions to debug log.
-- Show notice when form is missing required MailChimp fields.
+- Show notice when form is missing required Mailchimp fields.
 - Custom form integration now handles arrays with 1-level depth.
 Thanks to [Mardari Igor](https://github.com/GarryOne).
 - You can now use nested tags in your form code, eg `{data key="utm_source" default="{current_path}"}`